 The Carter connection to Christ Church began with Robert "King" Carter's father, John.
 Born in London, England in 1613, John sailed to Virginia in 1635 and later settled in Lancaster County, where he established the Corotoman plantation and became a prominent tobacco planter, merchant, and political figure.
-He constructed the first Christ Church on or near the site of the current church, a frame structure that was completed in July 1670, six months after his death.
+He built the first Christ Church on this site, a frame structure that was completed in July 1670, six months after his death.
 John was buried in the chancel of the original Christ Church, along with four of his five wives and two of his six children.
-Later, his grave marker was moved to the chancel of the current 1735 Christ Church.
+Today, his grave marker lies in the the chancel of the 1735 Christ Church.

 Robert Carter was born at the Corotoman plantation in 1663 and attended school in London, where he learned the trans-Atlantic tobacco trade.
 In 1690, Robert inherited his father's Corotoman plantation, ultimately making it the center of a vast estate that would encompass forty-eight plantations, 300,000 acres, and over 700 slaves.